The best makeup sponges of 2021 | CNN Underscored

 Performance

-- Effectiveness: First and foremost, a makeup sponge should be able to dab, stipple, or “bounce” onto the skin to apply your foundation.
+- Effectiveness: First and foremost, a makeup sponge should be able to dab, stipple or “bounce” onto the skin to apply your foundation.
 It should also help you blend different makeup products (like blush or contour products, for example) effectively.

-- Versatility: Can it effectively handle applying and blending all types of foundation formulas including creams, liquids, and powders?
+- Versatility: Can it effectively handle applying and blending all types of foundation formulas, including creams, liquids and powders?

-- Resulting finish: Does the finish look flawless and streak-free or are you left with blotchy skin?
+- Resulting finish: Does the finish look flawless and streak-free, or are you left with blotchy skin?

 - Performance when wet/dry: Many sponges are actually designed to be used wet (or damp).
 Does the sponge work both wet and dry?
 Is one way more effective?